edelstone/tints-and-shades/README.md

 4. Start the server: `npm run start`.
 5. Navigate to `localhost:8080` in your browser.

-Merges and pushes to the `main` branch automatically trigger a build on the `gh-pages` branch, which deploys to GitHub Pages.
+Merges and pushes to `main` automatically trigger a build on the `gh-pages` branch, which deploys to GitHub Pages.

 ## Support this project